Stick to the Basics: Generate Website Visits and Subscribers

 Let’s focus on the two primary platforms that marketers rely upon for generating leads and growing business.1.
 Social media platforms

 For a long time, marketers relied upon Facebook to market their business.
 After all, the reach was good, and marketers did not have to spend a lot of money on marketing.
-Most of the traffic to the pages were organic.
+Most of the traffic to the pages was organic.
 However, last year, Facebook announced the change in algorithms to make the platform less ad-driven.
 “I’m changing the goal I give our product teams from focusing on helping you find relevant content to helping you have more meaningful social interactions,” said Mark Zuckerberg when he announced the algorithm change.
 The change killed the organic reach.
 The organic reach to the business page had almost diminished to zero from 28% in 2011 to 0.5% in 2017.

 Source: LinkedIn SlideShare